 - Traversing the stunning Namib Desert

-- Looking out for wildlife, including elephants, giraffes and springboks
+- Looking for wildlife including elephants, giraffes and springboks

 - Riding across various terrain including rocky canyons, desert plains and the Orange River

-- Your arse is gonna be grass, regardless of how good you are in the saddle
+- But, that said, your arse is gonna be grass regardless of how good you are in the saddle